tongdysoft/MQTTDeviceTestingTool/README.md

   - Server key file path
 - `-cp string`
   - Server key file password
+- `-cv number (0-4)`
+  - Policy the server will follow for TLS Client Authentication:
+    0. NoClientCert: Indicates that no client certificate should be requested during the handshake, and if any certificates are sent they will not be verified.
+    1. RequestClientCert: Indicates that a client certificate should be requested during the handshake, but does not require that the client send any certificates.
+    2. RequireAnyClientCert: Indicates that a client certificate should be requested during the handshake, and that at least one certificate is required to be sent by the client, but that certificate is not required to be valid.
+    3. VerifyClientCertIfGiven: Indicates that a client certificate should be requested during the handshake, but does not require that the client sends a certificate.
+If the client does send a certificate it is required to be valid.
+    4. RequireAndVerifyClientCert: Indicates that a client certificate should be requested during the handshake, and that at least one valid certificate is required to be sent by the client.
 - `-c string`
   - Only allow these client IDs ( `,` separated)
 - `-t string`